circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ## Using Windows

 Using the `windows` executor allows you to run your job in a Windows environment.
 The following is an example configuration that will run a simple windows job.
-The syntax for using the Windows executor in your config differs depending on whether you are using CircleCI Cloud – config version 2.1 – or a self-hosted installation of CircleCI Server with config version 2.0.
-If you are using v2.1, you will also need to [enable Pipelines]({{ site.baseurl }}/2.0/build-processing).
+The syntax for using the Windows executor in your config differs depending on whether you are using:
+* CircleCI Cloud – config version 2.1 – you will also need to [enable Pipelines]({{ site.baseurl }}/2.0/build-processing).

-{:.codetab.1.Cloud}
+* Self-hosted installation of CircleCI Server with config version 2.0.

+{:.tab.windowsblock.Cloud}
 ```yaml
 version: 2.1 # Use version 2.1 to enable Orb usage.